Oral health: A vital indicator of your general health status

 Uncontrolled diabetes impacts the body's ability to resist and fight infection.
 Diabetic people who do not practice good oral hygiene are vulnerable to frequent and more severe gum diseases like Periodontitis.
 Also, periodontal diseases make it challenging to have diabetes under control.
 Hence, a person with unchecked gum diseases is likely to develop diabetes because of the high blood glucose levels.

-Oral and throat cancer are the most common outcomes of smoking and tobacco usage.
+Throat and oral cancer are the most common outcomes of smoking and tobacco usage.
 But studies show that poor oral health can also increase the risk for cancers of the kidney, blood, and pancreas.
 Some types of cancers are also linked to gum diseases.

 The health issues mentioned above are likely to occur if you have neglected your dental health for an extensive period.
 Many patients blame long-term dental neglect on their busy lifestyle, lack of time, financial issues and fear.
 But, when signs and symptoms start cropping up, it is time to make that long-pending visit to your dentist.